 Just thought it'd be fair to let you know why you're going to die.

-series debuting in 2010, focusing on murderers, serial killers, and all around villains
+A Web Video series debuting in 2010, focusing on murderers, serial killers, and all around villains.

 The pilot shows the event when a nameless man enters the house of a drinking lounge-about.
 What happens next is chaos and violence, coupled with the killer's dark desire and the poor man's fight to survive.
 Add a picture of a mysterious girl and a granola bar to the mix, and you've got a four minute short that was originally written to introduce an entire series.

 The pilot, first appearing March 1, 2010, provides examples of: